Into the West (miniseries): Episode 5: "Casualties of War"

 Gold is discovered in the Black Hills in 1874.
 The Black Hills are considered by the Lakota to be the axis mundi, or center of the world, and the 1868 Treaty of Fort Laramie granted the Indians ownership of the mountain range.
 Now, settlers trespass on their land to prospect for gold, and the U.S. Army moves in to take possession.
 Conflict over control of the region sparks the Black Hills War, the last major Indian War on the Great Plains.

-Red Cloud (Raoul Trujillo) continues to talk of peace with the whites at Pine Ridge Indian Reservation, but many young men leave to join Sitting Bull (Eric Schweig), including cousins White Bird (Kalani Queypo)—son of Sleeping Bear and grandson of Dog Star (Gil Birmingham)—and Red Lance (Eddie Spears)—grandson of Running Fox (Russell Means) and son of White Crow (David Midthunder).
-Red Lance's younger brother, Voices That Carry (Nakotah Larance), wants to go with his brother, but is required to stay behind with his grand-uncle Dog Star because of his youth.
+Red Cloud continues to talk of peace with the whites at Pine Ridge Indian Reservation, but many young men leave to join Sitting Bull, including cousins White Bird—son of Sleeping Bear and grandson of Dog Star—and Red Lance—grandson of Running Fox and son of White Crow.
+Red Lance's younger brother, Voices That Carry, wants to go with his brother, but is required to stay behind with his grand-uncle Dog Star because of his youth.
 Red Cloud thinks that the "peace talkers" from Washington will honor the Treaty of Fort Laramie and keep other whites out of the Black Hills.

 Robert Wheeler is operating a general store in Hillsgate, Dakota Territory, while Clara spends her spare time teaching the town's children.
 Their store prospers as a result of the Black Hills Gold Rush and the many who rush into the area to find gold.
 In October 1874, Robert agrees to take a prospector into the Black Hills for $10, but they are attacked by two bushwhackers and the prospector is killed.
 Robert kills the two bushwhackers in turn with his Sharps Buffalo Rifle.
 Though he is safely home, Clara is angry with Robert for risking his life to make money.
 Clara buys a typewriter from a traveling salesman.
-Robert invests the profits from the store in about 100 Buffalo hides for $3 each, expecting to make a profit from the craze for buffalo bedspreads and overcoats, but finds that fashions have moved on and he cannot sell them to Douglas Hillman (Judge Reinhold) for more than $1 each.
+Robert invests the profits from the store in about 100 Buffalo hides for $3 each, expecting to make a profit from the craze for buffalo bedspreads and overcoats, but finds that fashions have moved on and he cannot sell them to Douglas Hillman for more than $1 each.
 Instead, he gives them to the needy Indians at a nearby reservation.
-While there, he meets Captain Richard Henry Pratt (Keith Carradine), who commends his actions.
+While there, he meets Captain Richard Henry Pratt, who commends his actions.

-Margaret Light Shines (Irene Bedard) has been a prisoner of the Army since the Battle of Washita River, but she finds purpose helping the women and orphaned children at the same Indian Reservation as Red Cloud.
+Margaret Light Shines has been a prisoner of the Army since the Battle of Washita River, but she finds purpose helping the women and orphaned children at the same Indian Reservation as Red Cloud.
 Voices That Carry runs away from the camp of Red Cloud to join his father, White Crow, with Sitting Bull.